lform/lwind/readme.md

 - `font-body` - The body font used on the site by default
 - `font-header` - The main header font
-- `font-subheader` - Usually used for small text items in a utility context, eg blog post dates
+- `font-accent` - Usually used for small text items in a utility context, eg blog post dates

 #### Font scaling